happyDSCoder/PolicyMind/README.md

 A Graph-RAG chatbot that lets you upload internal policy documents and ask natural language questions about them — such as *"What do I need to consider before launching a new vendor relationship?"*

-Built with LangChain, Neo4j, and FastAPI.
+Built with LangChain, Neo4j, Ollama, and FastAPI.
 React frontend coming soon.

 ---